Problem

 Calling Stored Procedures Over a Linked Server

-For the purposes of this demo, this small procedure was created in the master database on the target linked server.
+To start, let’s execute the following procedure in the master database on the target linked server.

-The procedure is then executed on the primary instance using this command which follows the same 4 part identifier schema as the statements in the prior section.
+The procedure executes on the primary instance using this command, which follows the same 4-part identifier schema as the statements in the prior section.

 EXEC [.\Security_Test].master.dbo.SQLTips1

-However, instead of the expected result an error is raised.
+However, an error appears instead of the expected result.

 RPC stands for Remote Procedure Call.
 By default, Linked Servers are not able to make stored procedure calls.
 This is easily remedied by enabling a single setting on the Linked Server.
 Browse to the Linked Server properties, choose Server Options and the 4th option in the list will be RPC Out.
 Simply change that value to True and click OK.

-The setting labeled RPC is NOT the value that needs to be changed.
+The value that needs changing is NOT the setting labeled RPC.
 This can seem confusing since the error message seems to name it specifically, but that is actually a legacy setting that does not enable RPC calls.

 Rerunning the procedure now produces a much better result.